forfudan/MojoMiji/src/miji/advanced/ownership.md

 - The first layer is the meta data of the list, which contains the information about the list, *i.e.*, the **address of the first element**, the length of the list, and the capacity of the list.
 This meta data is stored on the stack.
 You can use `Pointer(to=a)` to get the address of the meta data.
 - The second layer is the real data of the list (the elements of the list).
 This is dynamically stored on the heap.
 The address of the first element is stored in the meta data of the list with the name "data" (`UnsafePointer` type).
 You can use `a.data` to get the address of the first element of the list.

+By reading the code `var b = a^`, Mojo compiler knows that you want to transfer the ownership of the list elements from `a` to `b`.
+It will then:

+- Allocate sufficient space on the stack that can store the meta data of a `List[Float64]` type.
+- Bind the name `b` to this space.
+- Copy the meta data of `a` to the space allocated for `b`.
+- Deinitialize the name `a` (so that `a` is no longer accessible).

-After transferring the ownership using `var b = a^`, Mojo compiler will first allocate some space to store the meta data of `b` on the stack, and then let `b` point to the same address as `a` for the actual data of the list elements.
-In other words, the actual data of the list elements are never copied to a new address.
-They just have **another owner** now.
+After these operations, the pointer to the values of the list elements (which is stored on the heap) remains unchanged.
+That is why, in the above console results, `b[0]` has the same address as `a[0]` before.
+In other words, the list elements are never copied to a new place; they just have **another owner**!

-This operation is very efficient since it does not involve any memory copying.
-For very large lists, this is a great advantage.
+The move operation is very efficient because it only involves copying the meta data of the list (which is small, fixed in size, and located on stack) instead of copying all the elements of the list (which can be large, variable in size, and loacted on heap).

 The following diagram shows the memory layout of the list `a` and `b` before and after the transfer: